MathandPhysicsStuff/Project-Euler/README.md

 - zig
 - odin

-Promblems that are easier to solve by hand I will not implement in code.
+Problems that are easier to solve by hand I will not implement in code.

 Hopefully this is useful to someone.